Rocco Cole Kuehl was born January 7th 2009.

 2019 Hard Charger for the Fall in the Brawl premier Dirt race at Florida Dirt Motor Speedway with 22 karts in her Jr2 class starting in 19th and finishing 6th.

-2019 Chosen for Nascar Drive for DIversity Youth Development program.
-Age 12 Nascar's youngest signed Nascar Driver
+2019 Chosen for NASCAR Drive for Diversity Youth Development program.
+Age 12 NASCAR'S youngest signed Driver.
+Finished in 2nd place in the youth Combine at the GoPro Motorplex in NC

 Let us introduce to you the newest member of Drive for Diabetes Awareness.
 "Ketone" 9 1/2 week old German Shepherd Puppy.